 This page looks at the Chartist convention of 1846 organised by the National Charter Association in Leeds.

-When the committee appointed to investigate Cooper’s credentials then reported back that he had refused to meet them and urged his exclusion from the convention until he cooperated, Ernest Jones, backed by Mooney, moved that he be expelled.
+That afternoon, the committee appointed to investigate Cooper’s credentials reported back that he had refused to meet them and urged his exclusion from the convention until he cooperated.
+Cooper denied having refused to attend sessions of the committee, but the committee stood by its report.
+Ernest Jones, backed by Mooney, moved that he be expelled.
 The resolution was carried unanimously.

 That alone, however, would not be enough, since they would then lose if a proper poll was then called, limited just to qualified electors.
 As the Chartist historian Professor Malcolm Chase pointed out in his book The Chartists: perspectives and legacies, “Chartism was by definition a movement of the disfranchised”.

 The problem was well understood.
 As the Northern Star reported: “Mr Donovan was in favour of the measure being carried out in those places where there were favourable opportunities; in Manchester they had registered 450 claims [on behalf of individuals claiming the right to vote], but they had been rejected by the Revising Barrister, and they were not prepared with the means to carry the question into a court of law; he was unfavourable to the funds being expended merely in making a triumphant show of hands at the hustings.”

 The proposal to establish an elections committee was passed with just one vote against.
 The Northern Star does not name the dissenter.